This page contains information specific for graduate students and their advisors. Visit the official Oregon State

 Yes.
 Ecampus schedule of courses is limited both in variety and in class-size capacity.
 Depending on your major, it may be challenging to find a full-time course load with Ecampus.

-I am nervous about taking a full course load remotely.
+I am nervous about taking a full course load back on campus.
 Can I just take one or two classes my first term?

 Graduate students are required to enroll in a minimum of three graduate credits each term.
 Students with graduate assistantships, fellowships, scholarships, international students, or students with VA benefits typically need more credits.
 Consult with your employing unit, fellowship/scholarship provider, the Office of International Services (OIS), or the Veteran’s Coordinator for more information.